eltaline/bulk/README.md

 - the name of your table
 - the number of inserts to perform per bulk query
 - the name of the columns to insert
-- the name of the columns as primary key of table (unique/compostite)
+- the name of the columns as primary key of table (unique/composite)
-- the name of the columns for update or update+update
+- the name of the columns for update or column names with format column+column for update and value addition

 #### Examples